David Campos (politician)

 David Campos (born September 28, 1970), is a politician who is Vice Chair of the California Democratic Party.
 In 2008 he was elected to the San Francisco Board of Supervisors, where he represented San Francisco's District 9 (Bernal Heights, Portola, and the Inner Mission) until 2016 when he termed out.
-During his tenure, Campos sought to prohibit the construction of market-rate housing in his district.

 Early life and career

 David Campos was born in Puerto Barrios, Guatemala.
 His father was a meteorologist.
 His family first tried to cross the border illegally when David was 11, but they were caught and deported.
 Around 1983, his father made it across the border and went to Los Angeles, where he became a carpenter.
 In 1985, at age 14, with his mother and two sisters, he fled Guatemala and emigrated illegally to the United States.
 Campos graduated from Jefferson High School in South Central Los Angeles.
 In 1993, he graduated from Stanford University with a degree in political science.
 While attending Harvard Law School from 1993 to 1996, Campos became a permanent resident of the United States and met his partner, Phil Hwang.
 They married in 2014.

 Campos became Deputy City Attorney for the City and County of San Francisco in 1999.
 According to his biography on the Santa Clara County government website, Campos was Deputy City Attorney 1999–2004.
 Campos was general counsel for the San Francisco Unified School District from 2004 to 2007.
 While general counsel, Campos was on the San Francisco Police Commission 2005–2008.